HDR

 In order for the HDR rendering to be usable through CSS, we’ve introduced a new way of defining color values.
 We base the color definition on the Working Draft for the CSS Color Module Level 4.

-Currently, Cohtml supports only two color spaces that make the most sense for game development – scRGB and Rec.2020. scRGB is compatible with the standard sRGB and simply allows color above 1.0 without doing any transformations on them.
+Currently, Cohtml supports the following color spaces that make the most sense for game development – srgb, srgb-linear, display-p3, display-p3-linear and rec2020. srgb is compatible with the standard sRGB and simply allows color above 1.0 without doing any transformations on them.
 You can use this color space in CSS like:

 .hdr-block {